-One of the best new features Apple released this year is Sidecar, a way to connect your iPad to your Mac for use as a secondary display.
+One of the best features Apple released in 2019 was Sidecar, a way to connect your iPad to your Mac for use as a secondary display.

 It even works in conjunction with other monitors – if your Mac is powerful enough, that means you can have multiple extra displays in action to really dial up your productivity levels.

 You can mirror your computer’s screen to the iPad, use it to display a completely different set of software, and even utilize the iPad’s touchscreen to control macOS apps.

 If you have an Apple Pencil, that quickly turns powerful desktop software like Adobe Photoshop into something you can manipulate with a stylus – without the need for an expensive graphics tablet.

 To use Sidecar, you’ll need to have a relatively modern iPad and Mac.
 If you’re not sure, you can find a full list of compatible devices here.

 Next, you’ll need to ensure you have the necessary software on both devices.